saniyaismail/VR_Assignment1_Saniya-Ismail_IMT2022128/README.md

 ## 1. Image Preprocessing

-- **Resizing:** The image is resized while maintaining aspect ratio to ensure efficient processing.
+- **Resizing:** Initially tried resizing the image to a fixed dimension, but it distorted the aspect ratio.
+Instead, resizing while maintaining aspect ratio worked better for efficient processing.
-- **Grayscale Conversion:** `cv2.cvtColor` is used to convert the image to grayscale.
+- **Grayscale Conversion:** Converting the image to grayscale using `cv2.cvtColor` was essential for reducing complexity and improving contrast.
-- **Gaussian Blurring:** `cv2.GaussianBlur` is applied to remove noise and smoothen the image.
+- **Gaussian Blurring:** Applied `cv2.GaussianBlur` to smooth the image and reduce noise.
+A kernel size of (5,5) worked well, as larger values blurred the edges too much, affecting detection.
-- **Adaptive Thresholding:** `cv2.adaptiveThreshold` is used to binarize the image, making object detection easier.
+- **Adaptive Thresholding:** Tested global thresholding `cv2.threshold` but it struggled with uneven lighting. `cv2.adaptiveThreshold` performed better by dynamically adjusting thresholds based on local regions, leading to clearer object separation.
 ![Alt Text](partA/output/threshold.jpg)
 - Image : `output/threshold.jpg`
 ---